What Is Glaucoma?

 Preservative Free Eye drops

 SLT laser alone can reduce your eye pressure without the need for daily eye drops.
 It also has the advantage of being able to be redone when the effect wears off.
-This is done in the clinic, sitting at the Laser.
+The SLT procedure is performed in the clinic, sitting at the Laser.

-iStent is a small implant that allows for better fluid drainage that will reduce your pressure.
+iStent is a small implant that allows for better fluid drainage and reduction of pressure.
 This is usually inserted at the time of cataract surgery, but can also be used as a stand-alone procedure in some cases.
 This is done in the operating room.

 Meet Your Doctor